Preserving the forests of Nosy Boraha

 Madagascar

-The goals for 2019-2021 are as follows:
+The project performance targets for 2022–2024 are as follows:

 “This project allows us to restore a part of the mangrove forest that was razed during the construction of the Belle Vue seawall and bridge.
 This restoration is particularly important for Sainte Marie because the mangroves are spawning and nursery grounds for fish and shellfish. (…) A mangrove forest in good health thanks to the monitoring activities of the Communauté Locale de Base de St Joseph, manager of the mangrove forest, provides hope for an increase in fish and shellfish resources.”